amiit-github/topsong/README.md

 # topsong
-A music web app, that plays top songs (itunes chart) from Soundcloud.
+A web application, that selects top songs (ranked by Itunes) and streams from Soundcloud.
 Music of Various Genres from different countries can be enjoyed.